ITwrx/monero-php/README.md

 # Monero-PHP

-A PHP library for the Monero `simplewallet` JSON-RPC interface.
+A PHP library for communicating with monero-wallet-rpc.
+This repo is currently being used with Laravel.

 For more information about Monero, please visit https://getmonero.org/home.

-If you found this useful, feel free to donate!

-XMR: `47Vmj6BXSRPax69cVdqVP5APVLkcxxjjXdcP9fJWZdNc5mEpn3fXQY1CFmJDvyUXzj2Fy9XafvUgMbW91ZoqwqmQ6RjbVtp`
+To donate to the original author of this package see: https://github.com/PsychicCat/monero-php

 ## Installation